tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 Additional risk and BMD
 =======================

-To perform a benchmark dose analyses by means of the additional risk function, we consider the standard preterm threshold *a* = 37.
+To perform quantitative risk assessment via the additional risk function, we consider the standard preterm threshold *a* = 37.

-To obtain the additional risk function for a given threshold use the `add.risk()` function and plot it in function of `x` with `riskplot()`.
+To obtain the additional risk function for a given threshold use the `add.risk()` function and plot it via `riskplot()`.

 ``` r
 risk.data <- add.risk(a=37, fit=fit.comire, mcmc=mcmc, xgrid=seq(0,max(x), length=100), y=y)